Discover what’s new before everyone else:

 Stockholm, Sweden

-Is three the magic number for Robert “Boban” Rudinski?
-In 2025, he opened Tripletta on Åsögatan 163 — his third restaurant at the very same address.
-First came Lo Scudetto in 1998, then La Vecchia Signora, and now a new chapter that swaps fine dining polish for warmth, colour and food that feels like home.
-Tripletta, meaning hat trick in Italian, nods to this return while the menu stretches across Italy, leaning southward with North African spice notes.
-It’s relaxed, generous and built for neighbourhood life.
-Rudinski, also co-owner of Bar Central with Kim Choukri, proves he knows how to keep a room alive.
+Is three the magic number for restaurateur Robert “Boban” Rudinski?
+In 2025, he opened Tripletta, his third restaurant at the very same address.
+Lo Scudetto arrived in 1998, La Vecchia Signora followed, then a new chapter that leans into warmth, colour and food that feels like home.
+The interiors are by Mari Strenghielm, a set stylist and interior designer, who also designed the wall sconces, tables and shelves.
+Tripletta, Italian for hat trick, nods to the return.
+The menu stretches across Italy with a southward pull and North African spice notes.
+Rudinski, also co-owner of Bar Central with Kim Choukri, knows how to keep a room alive.

 Tripletta